 To customize the colors of the waterfall (a special spectrum display), you can change the colors associated with a particular signal strength (amplitude or level).
 This chapter covers...

 See also : Spectrum Lab's main index , Display Settings.

 The Color Palette panel in the main window shows all colors that are currently used for the waterfall display (a kind of "color legend").

-There are different colour palettes contained in Spectrum Lab (shown on the left; actually a screenshot from the 'palette selector' menu which can be opened through the 'file' menu or by left-click into the colour legend).
+There are different colour palettes contained in Spectrum Lab (shown on the left; actually a screenshot from the 'palette selector' menu which can be opened through the 'file' menu or by clicking into the colour legend).
 Depending on the application you may use one of them, or define your own as explained later in this manual.

 The color on the left side of the legend will be used to paint the lowest possible amplitude in the waterfall (0dB, usually BLACK); the color on the right side of the legend will be used to paint the highest possible amplitude in the waterfall (100dB or 100% or whatever).

 The default color legend which you see after the first start of the program should look like a rainbow with smooth transitions from black to gray, blue, green, yellow, orange, red and purple.